 Don’t forget that Duck Creek Bike Trail.
 At 12.4 miles long, it gives bike riders a beautiful view of the Quad Cities.

 Need a bike?
-Check out the bike rentals available in Davenport, Moline, and Rock Island from the Quad Cities Convention & Visitors Bureau.
+Check out the bike rentals available in Davenport and Moline through the Visit Quad Cities.

 Hiking is a summer favorite activity, and the Quad Cities area is home to many parks that host opportunities for this to happen.